dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 Two sets of tools are available:

-* The .NET Core [command-line interface (CLI) tools](xref:core/miscellaneous/cli/dotnet) can be used on Windows, Linux, or macOS.
+* The [.NET Core command-line interface (CLI) tools](xref:core/miscellaneous/cli/dotnet) can be used on Windows, Linux, or macOS.
 These commands begin with `dotnet ef`.

 * The [Package Manager Console (PMC) tools](xref:core/miscellaneous/cli/powershell) run in Visual Studio on Windows.
 These commands start with a verb, for example `Add-Migration`, `Update-Database`.

-Although you can use the `dotnet ef` commands from the Package Manager Console, it's more convenient to use the Package Manager Console tools when you're using Visual Studio:
+Although you can also use the `dotnet ef` commands from the Package Manager Console, it's recommended to use the Package Manager Console tools when you're using Visual Studio:

 * They automatically work with the current project selected in the PMC in Visual Studio, without requiring manually switching directories.